-Enter following credentials to login to the MobileFabric Console:
+Enter the following credentials to login to the MobileFabric Console:

 Email: admin@localhost

 Password: M<your AWS instance id> but use '=' in place of ‘-‘. (e.g. Mi=abcd1234).

 Follow the steps below to create a Kony MobileFabric app.

 Click on the Apps menu on the left navigation panel and click on the ADD NEW button to create a new app.